rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 Types of events
 ---------------
-The contract of a reactive collection states that three types of events can be pushed from the producer to the consumer.
+The contract of a reactive collection distinguishes three types of events that occur while the producer pushes elements to the consumer:

   * The first type, **OnNext**, is the carrier of every element you receive.
 You can view it as a box with the element inside it.
 During the lifetime of a reactive collection, the producer will send 0 or more *OnNext* events to its consumer.